-2.5 Graduate students may be eligible to hold University employment positions that are not included in this University Policy, the terms of their employment in such positions is not governed by this policy when University employees, they may be eligible for the employee tuition assistance program.
+2.5 Graduate students may be eligible to hold University employment positions that are not included in this University Policy, and the terms of their employment in such positions are not governed by this policy.
+When graduate students serve as general University employees, they may be eligible for the employee tuition assistance program.

 3.0 Position Descriptions and Terms and Conditions of Appointment for Graduate Student Titles

 3.1 Terms and Conditions Common to Graduate Student Appointments

 3.1.1 Graduate student appointees must be Masters or Doctoral students in good standing.
 Graduate student appointees must have a minimum 3.0 grade point average or its equivalent, except as approved by the Dean of the Graduate School or his/her designee.

 3.1.2 Graduate student appointees must enroll for and maintain a minimum of 6 graduate credits that contribute to the satisfaction of their degree requirements and are restricted to a maximum enrollment of 12 graduate credits per semester of appointment, except as approved by the Dean of the Graduate School or his/her designee.

 3.1.3 Except as may be provided by the WSU/GEOC-AFT collective bargaining agreement, graduate student appointees may not accept additional employment within or outside the University without the approval of their advisor and department chairperson.
 The approval of the Dean of the Graduate School or his/her designee is also required.